Large U.S. Insurance Company’s Investment Management Group Doubles Output, Improves Speed-to-Market, and Reduces Costs

 The team achieved multiple quantifiable benefits from the change.

-But perhaps the most significant impact from automation was on the team’s strategic capacity.
+Perhaps the most significant impact from implementing a fully automated solution was on the team’s strategic capacity.
 By significantly reducing the time-intensive manual processes required at quarter-end, the team was able to redirect their energies toward high-value marketing activities that directly contribute to driving revenue.